How to choose the right building inspector and avoid the traps.

-Important Questions you need to ask to avoid the minefield and tips on choosing the right building inspector.
+Important Questions you need to ask before employing an inspector, to avoid the minefield.
+With tips on choosing the right building inspector.

 - Speak to the individual that is going to carry out the inspection, not just the receptionist!